-Dr. Bateman, Dr. Bested, Dr. Klimas and Dr. Teitelbaum are all in agreement that sleep is the first symptom they treat.
-Dr. Bested points out that “Improving sleep, even a little, can make a tremendous difference to a persons……quality of life” and emphasizes “You need to do everything possible to encourage your body to get the best sleep it can every night”.
+Dr. Bateman, Dr. Bested, Dr. Klimas and Dr. Teitelbaum all agree that sleep is the first symptom they treat.
+Dr. Bested points out that “improving sleep, even a little, can make a tremendous difference to a person’s […] quality of life” and emphasizes: “you need to do everything possible to encourage your body to get the best sleep it can every night.”

-Studies have shown that a few nights of poor sleep result increases sensitivity to pain and increased fatigue, two key elements of CFS and FM.
+Studies have shown that a few nights of poor sleep result in increased sensitivity to pain and increased fatigue – two key elements of CFS and FM.
 This suggests that poor sleep could set the stage for both disorders.

-Studies also suggest that to 20% of chronic fatigue syndrome patients may not have ME/CFS at all but an identifiable and treatable sleep disorder that could be uncovered during the proper testing (ie a sleep study).
+Studies also suggest that to 20% of chronic fatigue syndrome patients may not have ME/CFS at all but an identifiable and treatable sleep disorder that could be uncovered during the proper testing (that is, a ‘sleep study’).

 - Sleep hygiene